 - 1. Use marketing policies to re-build confidence in the safety and value of public transport. - 2.
-Stakeholder Priority Subject to Government funding, invest in bus and light rail networks to offer improved journey quality, accessibility and cheaper fares to passengers. - 3.
-Stakeholder Priority Implement policies to enhance dedicated cycle networks, low-traffic neighbourhoods, and activities to promote behaviour change. - 4.
-Implement policies to promote safe and accessible use of e-bikes and e-scooters. - 5.
-Plan for coach friendly measures, particularly in tourist areas (including rural areas), ensuring coach operators have safe and sufficient access to local sites.
+Subject to Government funding, invest in bus and light rail networks to and offer improved journey quality, accessibility and cheaper fares to passengers. - 3.
+Implement policies to enhance dedicated cycle networks, low-traffic neighbourhoods, and activities to promote behaviour change. - 4.
+Implement policies to promote safe and accessible use of e-bikes and e-scooters.